adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-form-component-en_US.md

 15 tests, 2 failures
 ```

 Don't get discouraged!
-We fixed a issue, now its time to fix the next one.
+We fixed an issue, now it's time to fix the next one.

 ### Handling edits